 \subsection{Supernova Type Ia}

-We consider luminosity distances for each time-delay system.
-Each luminosity distance is obtained from the Pantheon catalog \cite{pantheon}.
-This is the most recent wide and refined sample of SNe Ia measurements found in the literature, which is composed by 1048 spectroscopically confirmed SNe Ia and covers a redshift range of $0.01 \leq z \leq 2.3$.
-However, to perform appropriate tests we must use the SNe Ia at the same (or approximately) redshift of the lens of the time-delay system.
-Thus, for each system we make a selection of SNe Ia according to the criterion: $| z_l-z_{SNe}| \leq 0.005$.
-Then, we perform a weighted average by \cite{Hol}:
+The samples of luminosity distance to the lens is obtained from the Pantheon catalog \cite{pantheon}.
+This is the most recent wide and refined sample of SNe Ia measurements composed by 1048 spectroscopically confirmed SNe Ia and covers a redshift range of $0.01 \leq z \leq 2.3$.
+We must obtain the SNe Ia at the same redshift to the lens, for this purpose we apply the GP method to find out the central value with the corresponding variance.
+The first $D_L$ sample is constructed from the apparent magnitude ($m_b$) Pantheon catalog considering the absolute magnitude $M_b = -19.23 \pm 0.04$ (henceforth R19) via the relation: This value is obtained by constraining cosmological parameters in a $\Lambda$CDM framework assuming the Hubble rate provided by the Cepheids/SNe Ia estimates, $H_0 = 74.03 \pm 1.42$ km/s/Mpc \cite{Riess2019}.
+The second sample is constructed by using $M_b = -19.43 \pm 0.02$ (henceforth P18) obtained by considering the Hubble rate estimated by the Planck Collaborations in the context of a $\Lambda$CDM model, $H_0 = 67.36 \pm 0.54$ km/s/Mpc \cite{Planck2019} (see Fig. \ref{Dl:fig}).